 Sony, on the other hand, seems to be making the mistakes.
 After months of leaks, we saw the 'PS4 Pro' yesterday.
 The console, as it sounds, is a beefed-up version of the current PS4 and you wouldn't expect to be replaced within the next few years or risk annoying the early adopters.

 The best place to start is the specs, in particular, how many teraflops the console is capable of.
 While teraflops don't give a complete picture of overall performance, it's certainly a good indicator.
 At 4.20 teraflops, the PS4 Pro is a substantial upgrade over the 1.84 teraflops available in the non-pro PS4 models, but it's not enough to maintain 4K resolution in most games and will often fall short (similar to Xbox One's struggle to maintain 1080p.)

 Guerrilla Games' art director, Jan-Bart Van Beek, said their demo of Horizon: Zero Dawn wasn’t actually running at native 4K resolution, but that it was “so close” it’d be hard to tell.
 When you look at 1080p and 900p games today, it's similarly as hard to differentiate.
 Some would argue trading a slightly lower resolution for a more stable frame rate or improved effects within the games is worth it, and indeed that's a decision we've seen game developers making.

 Where the extra power will be welcome is for VR gaming, where the original PS4 is going to struggle to maintain high fidelity at sufficient frame rates.
 This is all well and good, but VR is still young and it's going to be at least a year before we see a decent roster of games.
-Over this period, Microsoft will have released Project Scorpio with its 6 teraflops delivering native 4K performance and support for VR through a partnership with the veterans at Oculus.
+Over this period, Microsoft will have released Project Scorpio with its 6 teraflops delivering native 4K performance and extra horsepower for VR.

 Whoever can deliver the higher numbers puts themselves in a better marketing position.